Slowdive: 1995–2014: Post-Slowdive endeavours

-2014–present: Reunion and future plans
+2014–present: Reunion and new albums

-After a Slowdive Twitter account and website were launched in January 2014, it was announced that Slowdive had re-formed to play the 2014 Primavera Sound Festival in Barcelona and Porto.
-A 20-date summer world tour was announced, including performances at the Electric Picnic Festival in Stradbally, County Laois; the FYF Fest in Los Angeles; the Fortress Festival in Fort Worth, Texas; the Wave-Gotik-Treffen festival in Leipzig; the Roskilde Festival in Denmark; the Radar Festival in Italy and the Off Festival in Katowice, Poland.
+After a Slowdive Twitter account and website were launched in January 2014, it was announced that Slowdive had re-formed to play the 2014 Primavera Sound festival in Barcelona and Porto.
+A 20-date summer world tour was announced, including performances at the Electric Picnic festival in Stradbally, County Laois; the FYF Fest in Los Angeles; the Fortress Festival in Fort Worth, Texas; the Wave-Gotik-Treffen festival in Leipzig; the Roskilde Festival in Denmark; the Radar Festival in Italy and the Off Festival in Katowice, Poland.
 A North American tour, also 20 dates, was announced for October and November 2014.
+Former drummer Simon Scott returned to the band for the reunion.
+Ian McCutcheon, the band’s final drummer prior to their break-up, who had later joined Halstead and Goswell in Mojave 3, did not return.

 In January 2017, Slowdive released "Star Roving", their first single in 22 years, on Dead Oceans.
-Their fourth, self-titled album, was released in May 2017, preceded by another single, "Sugar for the Pill".
+Their self-titled fourth studio album, Slowdive, was released in May 2017, preceded by another single, "Sugar for the Pill".

-As of September 2020, Slowdive are working on their fifth studio album.
-Details about a title, release date or tracklist are yet to be revealed.
+In September 2020, Slowdive announced they had begun work on their fifth studio album.
+In April 2023, the band confirmed on a podcast that they had finished their new album.
+The lead single, "Kisses", was released on 20 June 2023, and later that month the band played the Glastonbury Festival for the first time.
+The album's second single, "Skin in the Game", was released on 18 July 2023, followed by "The Slab" and "Alife" in August, and the album Everything Is Alive was released on 1 September 2023.
+It became the band's first top ten album in any country, doing so in Belgium, Germany, the Netherlands, New Zealand and the United Kingdom.